 After that post, many people commented that their front derailleur is also not shifting to the highest gear.

 As a result, they can’t accelerate their bike while riding downhill.
-So, in today’s post, I am gonna discuss front derailleur problems and their solutions.
+So, in today’s post, I will discuss front derailleur problems and their solutions.

-Why does my front derailleur won’t shift to the highest gear?
+Why won’t my front derailleur shift to the highest gear?

 It can happen because of the wrong alignment of the chain cage or the low shifting cable tension.
 Let’s dig it out.